 In Matthew 5 we are told to watch out for three things in regards to disapproving of another.

-1. Jumping to the conclusion that they are purposely doing things to hurt us and others and therefore as the righteous judge we have every right to be angry with them.
+1. Take it all personally and jump to the conclusion that they are purposely doing things to hurt us and others and therefore as the righteous judge we have every right to be angry with them.
 “How could they do that to me?”
-“How could they do that to them?

 (see, best excuse for indulging in anger.)